 Approximately 3.6 million high school sophomores and juniors take the PSAT (preliminary SAT) each year.
 In addition to qualifying students for National Merit Scholarships, the test is also an indicator for college entrance exam preparedness.

-The test is administered each year in mid-October and score reports are distributed in December.
-The PSAT is meant to be comparable to the SAT, and both are created by the same company (the College Board).
+The test is administered each year in mid-October and score reports come out in December.
+The PSAT is meant to be comparable to the SAT, and College Board created both tests.

-How does my PSAT test score predict my performance on the SAT?
+How do my PSAT scores predict my performance on the SAT?

 Questions on the PSAT are purposely written to be similar to the ones on the SAT.
 This makes them an accurate predictor of future SAT performance.

-The rule of thumb is that adding a zero to the end of your PSAT score will give you an SAT score estimate.
+The rule of thumb is that adding a zero to the end of your PSAT score gives you an SAT score estimate.
 For example, scoring a 170 on the PSAT is comparable to scoring 1700 on the SAT.

 Your score report should also come with an SAT score range predictor.
-According to the College Board, 2 out 3 test takers will score in the predicted range when they take the SAT.
+According to the College Board, 2 out of 3 test-takers will score in the predicted range when they take the SAT.

 How does my performance compare to others’?

-Along with scores, you’ll be provided with performance percentiles.
+Along with PSAT scores, you’ll be provided with performance percentiles.
 These indicate how you scored compared to others in your grade level who took the exam at the same time as you.